-Friends, family attend funeral of slain Chicago Police Cmdr.
+Friends, family attend funeral of slain CPD Cmdr.
 Paul Bauer

-CHICAGO — Thousands arrived to honor and remember a Chicago police commander that was fatally shot Tuesday.
+CHICAGO — Thousands attended the funeral mass of a fallen Chicago police officer to honor and remember his life after he was fatally shot Tuesday.

-The Bridgeport neighborhood was decorated in blue Saturday morning for the funeral services of Chicago Police Cmdr.
+The Bridgeport neighborhood was decorated in blue Saturday morning for the funeral of Chicago Police Cmdr.
 Paul Bauer at the Nativity of Our Lord Church.

+The commander’s daughter, Grace, 13, delivered a reading at the beginning of the services.

+There were 1,400 friends, family and fellow officers Inside the church including an overflow room in the basement.

 There was an outpouring of support and respect Friday at the commander’s visitation.